 Unarmed combat and weapons phase followed.

 Candidates practiced different holds and blows, taken from the WWII SOE curriculum.

 As for weapons, they mastered everything within, and without, the British arsenal: the MP5, SLR, G3, HK53, M16, M15, Browning Hi-power, Walter PKK, Remington 870 shotgun, AK47, AKM, Uzi, M60, RPG-7, Tokarev and Makarov pistols, flashbangs, and grenades.

 They went everywhere armed (even in bed) and spent countless hours and thousands of rounds at the range.
 Instructors kept them on-edge with realistic, surprise exercises and scenarios, always with live ammo.

 In Hereford, they trained at the SAS killing house in hostage rescuing.
 The approach taught, however, was different from standard SAS for they’d respond only to scenarios such as the immediate rescue of an agent and not to ‘normal’ hostage situations since that was a SAS job.

 Then it was fieldcraft and reconnaissance.
 Candidates perfected how to approach targets, plan routes, establish and extract from observations posts, both urban and rural.

 Another valuable skill taught was checkpoint-reaction.
 Northern Ireland was swimming in them.
 Everyone used them, the British, the RUC, the IRA, and the Loyalists.

 A week-long exercise awaited those left standing.
-Using everything they learnt, candidates had to foil a terrorist cell’s (SAS troopers) hit.
+Using everything they learned, candidates had to foil a terrorist cell’s (SAS troopers) hit.